aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### Back to Hoops

-A back to hoops foul indicates that a player must cease active play and complete the knockout procedure (See: 5.3.1.
-Knockout Procedure).
+A back to hoops foul indicates that a player must cease active play and complete the knockout procedure (See: *[5.3.1.
+Knockout Procedure](#531-the-knockout-procedure)*).

 ### Blue Card

-A blue card indicates that a player must spend one minute of game time in the penalty box and the player’s team must play a player down for this minute.
+A blue card indicates that a player must spend one minute of game time in the penalty box and the player's team must play a player down for this minute.
 If the opposing team scores a goal before the minute expires, the player may be released early and re-enter play.
 Blue cards do not stack to become higher penalties.

 ### Yellow Card

-A yellow card indicates that a player must spend one minute of game time in the penalty box and the player’s team must play a player down for this minute.
+A yellow card indicates that a player must spend one minute of game time in the penalty box and the player's team must play a player down for this minute.
 If the opposing team scores a goal before the minute expires, the player may be released from the penalty box early and re-enter play.
 A player who receives three yellow cards in a single game must be issued a red card instead of their third yellow card.

 ### Red Card

-A red card indicates that a player is barred from the rest of the game and the player’s team must play a player down for two full minutes of game time.
+A red card indicates that a player is barred from the rest of the game and the player's team must play a player down for two full minutes of game time.

 ### Ejection